sergio-nezhigay/sergio-nezhigay/README.md

 # Hi there, I'm Serhii Nezhyhai! ✨

-✍️ About Me:
+✍️ **About Me:**
 🌍 I'm a creative individual with a diverse background, including running my own online IT equipment store.
-However, due to the Ukraine war, I shifted my focus towards IT development, where I've made substantial progress over the past 1-2 years, building an impressive project portfolio.
-Feel free to check out my CV for more details
+Due to the Ukraine war, I pivoted to IT development, where over the past 1-2 years, I've built an impressive project portfolio.
+I’m particularly passionate about Shopify development, with a strong focus on Liquid—the Shopify templating language that powers seamless ecommerce experiences.
+Feel free to check out my CV for more details.

-**Skills & Qualities:**
+---

+## Skills & Qualities

-- 🛍️ **Shopify Development:** Commercial experience with Hydrogen and Remix; built both public and custom Shopify apps.
+- 🛍️ **Shopify Development & Liquid Expertise:**
+  Commercial experience with Hydrogen, Remix, and Shopify’s Liquid templating language; built public and custom Shopify apps and themes that optimize user experience and business performance.

-- 🔧 **Web Tech Stack:** Solid foundation in JavaScript, React, HTML, CSS, and Node.js; currently diving deeper into Liquid.
+- 🔧 **Web Tech Stack:**
+  Solid foundation in JavaScript, React, HTML, CSS, and Node.js; actively deepening my mastery of Liquid to build custom Shopify themes and apps.

-- 🚀 **Results-Oriented:** Enjoy building real, shippable products—like my live Hydrogen store and apps.
+- 🚀 **Results-Oriented:**
+  Enjoy delivering real, shippable products—like my live Hydrogen store and Shopify apps.

-- 🧠 **Fast Learner:** Thrive in new environments; hackathon winner with a passion for problem-solving.
+- 🧠 **Fast Learner:**
+  Thrive in new environments; hackathon winner passionate about solving complex problems.

-- 🤝 **Collaborative:** Strong communication skills and a team-first mindset.
+- 🤝 **Collaborative:**
+  Strong communication skills with a team-first mindset.

-- ⏱️ **Reliable:** Deliver on time, even under pressure.
+- ⏱️ **Reliable:**
+  Deliver on time, even under pressure.

+---

 I am currently open to new opportunities and professional connections.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/nezhigay-serhiy/) or via email at nezhihai@gmail.com.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/nezhigay-serhiy/) or via email at nezhihai@gmail.com.

-**Contacts:**
+---

+## Contacts

 <div id="badges">
   <a href="https://www.linkedin.com/in/nezhigay-serhiy/" target="_blank">